YoBii/LethalMoonUnlocks/README.md

   <summary><strong style="">Learn more</strong></summary>
 <br>

-In Discovery Mode moons will be randomly selected (as new discoveries) e.g. when a the paid selection is shuffled.
+LethalMoonUnlocks randomly selects moons e.g. during Travel Discovery or for your paid rotation.
-**Cheap Moon Bias** will increase the odds of cheaper moons being selected.
+You can use **Cheap Moon Bias** to increase the odds of cheaper moons being selected.
->Makes it less likely - especially in the early game - to only discover moons you can't afford yet.
+>Makes it less likely - especially in the early game - to only discover moons you can't afford yet or are considered too valuable.

-The bias value is configurable.
-The bias in its entirety can be enabled or disabled for each applicable discovery mechanic.
+The bias can be enabled and tweaked individually for every mechanic that randomly selects moons.
 </details>

 ### Compatibility